 HSDCI Recruitment and Admission Activities

-NOTE: We encourage Reading and Writing Accuplacer assessments take place the immediate Tuesday following Accuplacer Prep at 1:30pm.
-If SAT’s have been completed, students may provide a copy of their scores so we can determine if they meet eligibility for placement waiver(s).
+NOTE: We encourage Reading and Writing Accuplacer assessments take place the immediate Tuesday following Math Prep at 1:30pm.
+Please remind students that if SAT’s have been completed, to bring in a copy of their scores so we can determine if they meet eligibility for placement waiver.

 Upcoming Informational Meetings

 |March 23, 2020||3pm-5pm||Mackinaw Building Room 207||Accuplacer Prep|

 |April 8, 2020||4pm-5pm||Mackinaw Building Room 224||Information Session|

 |April 20, 2020||3pm-5pm||Mackinaw Building Room 207||Accuplacer Prep|

 |May 6, 2020||4pm-5pm||Mackinaw Building Room 224||Information Session|